campbellcole/discord-intelligence/README.md

 nodejs and python application to learn from discord messages (horrible idea)

 ## To Do:
- * add proper permissions without setowner
+ * add real proper permissions instead of GuildChannel owner
- * add configuration file (probably YAML)